Do Natural Acne Remedies Work?

 Key properties: antimicrobial, anti-inflammatory, antioxidant, promotes wound healing

-How it works: calms redness and inflammation, scavenges free radicals, unclogs pores
+How it works: calms redness and inflammation, scavenges free radicals, supports healing of irritated blemishes

-How to use: cut open a fresh leaf and apply the gel directly to lesions
+How to use: apply fresh gel or formulated products directly to affected areas

 Find it in: SLMD BP Body Wash, Benzoyl Peroxide Acne Lotion